 Cutting boards are great for displaying the beach picnic food you brought.
 The sand can be uneven, causing items to topple over if they are set down incorrectly.
 A cutting board is an even, hard surface that any item can rest on.
 If you have a large one, bring it.
 If not, consider using a few smaller boards to display the food.

 3. Bring an Umbrella or Tent for Shade

 Sometimes, it’s hard to dig a hole deep enough to keep your umbrella upright.
-If you foresee this being an issue, consider packing a small shovel to make setup easier.
+If you foresee this being an issue, consider packing a small shovel to make for one easy beach picnic setup.